overwasher/home/README.md

 * Sensor node -- aggregate of hardware and software solutions that collects data and status of washing and drying machines and sends data to Overwatcher

+  * PCB -- printed circuit board that is the hardware for Sensor node

+  * Telemetry -- raw values from accelerometer that are collected and used for later analysis

+  * TM -- telemetry manager, module of sensor node that curates collection and sending telemetry

+  * Activity -- status of machine at some point in time (active -- busy washing or drying)

+  * AD -- activity detection, module of sensor node that processes the data from accelerometer to judge whether machine is active or not

 * Overwatcher -- software micro service that collects data from all sensor nodes via the protocol and gives nice API to telegram bot

 * Telegram bot -- a bot for Telegram that uses Overwatcher API to direct users to best washing/drying machine